 Meanwhile, Marlon’s human daughter has gone missing, entering Zone 414 against her father’s wishes, presumably frustrated that he spends all his time with robots and doesn’t show much affection to his actual family.
 Nevertheless, he employs former police detective David Carmichael (Guy Pearce) after placing him through a moral test involving androids to retrieve his daughter without commotion in exchange for a hefty financial reward.

 Naturally, David’s journey crosses paths with Jane, but to say that the film is uneventful would be an understatement.
 There appears to be a man stalking Jane at night, which strikes fear in her (apparently, men are allowed to threaten these androids if that is their request, so it’s logical to assume one might be twisted enough to enjoy spying), so David vows to protect her if she assists with the investigation.
 The team effort takes them to a few new shady characters and tragic revelations (none of which are surprising considering there’s really only one character that could be doing the stalking), yet nothing that ever feels remotely engaging.
 Even the third-act family drama is routine and boring.

 A significant part of this could be due to director Andrew Baird only having experience working on music videos and short films.
 Zone 414 indeed has the feel of an intriguing concept filled with so much dead air that it might work better as a more propulsive 15 minute short.
 The snoozer of a script from Bryan Edward Hill doesn’t help anything.
-There’s a sense that the actors are trying and agree that there is potential here, but Zone 414 isn’t suspenseful, thoughtful, visually appealing (the poster has more exciting uses of color than the entire movie), or sexy.
+There’s a sense that the actors are trying and agree that there is potential here, but Zone 414 isn’t suspenseful, thoughtful, visually appealing, or sexy.
 It is as lifeless as the humanoid robots taking orders.